England secure all-time great win over Pakistan

 England pulled off one of their greatest victories with a 74-run win over Pakistan in the first Test in Rawalpindi.

-With the sun dropping at the end of a tension-filled final day, England took the final wicket with only minutes of light remaining.
+With the sun dropping at the end of a tension-filled final day, England took the last wicket with only minutes of light remaining.

 In scenes reminiscent of England's famous victory in the dark in Karachi in 2000, Jack Leach trapped Naseem Shah lbw to leave Pakistan 268 all out, 75 short of their target of 343.